Global Asbestos Awareness Week: Another Year, Same Danger…

-On a global scale, the World Health Organisation recognises around 125 million people in the world are exposed to asbestos at the workplace – with approximately half of the deaths from occupational cancer estimated to be caused by asbestos.
+On a global scale, the World Health Organisation recognises around 125 million people in the world are exposed to asbestos in the workplace – with approximately half of the deaths from occupational cancer estimated to be caused by asbestos.
+While 55 countries have banned the importation of asbestos, others including Russia, Kazakhstan, Brazil, China, India, Canada and the United States, continue to export it.

-Whether we look far away, or closer to home; the story is always the same – exposure to asbestos is life-limiting, and in most cases, fatal.
-HSE’s recent campaign, Asbestos and You, is too pushing the message that the risks associated with asbestos must be taken much more seriously going forward.
+Whether we look far away, or closer to home; the impact of asbestos is the same – exposure to asbestos dust can be life-limiting, even fatal.
+HSE’s most recent campaign, Asbestos: Your Duty, is too pushing the message that the risks associated with asbestos must be taken much more seriously going forward.

-This week serves as a reminder to continue fighting the battle against Asbestos.
+This week serves as a reminder to continue fighting the battle against the asbestos industry.

-Aside from the obvious trades such as asbestos laggers, asbestos factory workers or shipping stevedores, any person who worked or does work in the following occupations, could be at risk of exposure to asbestos:
+Aside from the obvious trades such as asbestos laggers, asbestos factory workers, any person who worked or does work in the following occupations, could be at risk of exposure to asbestos:

 - Carpenters/joiners